DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-Refer to the example project's [InformationExposure/ErrorMessage.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/InformationExposure/ErrorMessage.aspx.cs#L8) file to familiarize yourself with the issue.
+Refer to the sample [InformationExposure/ErrorMessage.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/InformationExposure/ErrorMessage.aspx.cs#L8) file to familiarize yourself with this issue.

-### 5.2 Availability of Invisible Column Values Through the Client-Side API
+### 5.2 Availability of Invisible Column Values Through the Client-Side APIs

 #### Prevent Access to Hidden Column Data

 This vulnerability is associated with grid-based controls.
-Consider a situation, in which a control has a hidden column bound to some sensitive data that is not displayed to an end-user and is only used on the server.
-A malefactor can still use the control's client API to request a value of this column:
+Consider an app wherein a control includes hidden columns bound to sensitive data (hidden data is not displayed on-screen and is only used on the server).
+A threat actor can still use the control's client API to request the value of such a column:

 ```js
 gridView.GetRowValues(0, "UnitPrice", function (Value) {